 Hotel Valamar Isabella is a part of a Valamar Isabella Resort, opened in 2015, on a tiny island of St. Nicolas.
-Valamar Isabella Resort consists of a 4* hotel, villas, studio apartments and a castle.
+Valamar Isabella Resort consists of 4- and 5-star hotels, villas, studio apartments and a castle.

-Family-friendly hotel features 180 Superior and Family rooms, ranging from 23 m2 to 68 m2.
-All rooms have balcony, terrace or loggia.
-In-room amenities include flat-screen satellite TV, mini bar, safe and a complimentary WiFi.
+The family-friendly hotel features 180 Superior and Family rooms, ranging from 23 m2 to 68 m2.
+All rooms have a balcony, terrace or loggia.
+In-room amenities include flat-screen satellite TV, minibar, safe and complimentary WiFi.
 Baby equipment (baby cot, bottle warmer, etc.) is available on request.

-Hotel also features an active heated outdoor pool, and a baby pool, small wellness center with indoor pool, a buffet restaurant Isola and a trattoria Vista.
+The hotel also features an active heated outdoor pool, and a baby pool, a small wellness center with an indoor pool, a buffet restaurant Isola and a trattoria Vista.

 Boutique Hotel Mauro

-Located at Porec’s waterfront boardwalk, boutique hotel Mauro features 21 rooms and an à la carte restaurant with nice outdoor terrace.
-In-room amenities include flat-screen TV, mini bar, bathrobe and slippers, complimentary WiFi internet, and a safe.
-Staff is friendly and genuinely caring.
-The rooms are well-furnished, clean and comfortable, although a bit smallish.
+Located at Porec's waterfront, boutique hotel Mauro features 21 rooms and an à la carte restaurant with a nice outdoor terrace.
+In-room amenities include a flat-screen TV, mini bar, bathrobe and slippers, complimentary WiFi internet, and a safe.
+The staff is friendly and genuinely caring.
+The rooms are well-furnished, clean, and comfortable, although a bit smallish.

-Built in 1910, the Grand Hotel Palazzo Porec has been refurbished in 2009 back to its 20th century glory.
+Constructed first time back in 1910, the BO Hotel Palazzo has been refurbished in 2009 back to its 20th-century glory.
 Located at the tip of the peninsula, in Porec Old Town, the Hotel Palazzo Porec is surrounded by the sea.

-Rooms are comfortable, and clean.
+The rooms are comfortable, and clean.
 Superior rooms are more expensive but also more spacious than Classic rooms.
-Hotel features a small outdoor pool, wellness center, shops, a restaurant, and a popular Cafe Del Mar serving drinks, cakes and ice cream.
+The hotel features a small outdoor pool, wellness center, shops, a restaurant.

 Prices start at 100 € a night for a double room with a half-board.